Ischemic preconditioning: Mechanisms

-Early Preconditioning
+Early preconditioning

 Early preconditioning is thought to be stimulated by local action of adenosine, opiates, and bradykinin, which are all endogenously released by ischemic cells.
 The presence of each substance is not required but the protection is more potent if they are.
 They activate G-protein coupled pathways, which carries a protective signal to an end-effector.
 There have been many suggestions to what this might be, including the sarcolemmal ATP-sensitive potassium channel, the mitochondrial ATP-sensitive potassium channel, the mitochondrial permeability transition pore, reactive oxygen species generation, chloride channels, the inward rectifier potassium ion channel, and connexon 43 related channels.

+Second window

-Impairment of Preconditioning
+Impairment of preconditioning

 It has also been shown that the protective effect of IPC is suppressed by pathological conditions such as hypercholesterolemia, hyperglycemia, hypertension, cardiac hypertrophy, and hyperhomocysteinemia.

-Application
+Ischemic postconditioning

+Animal research and one single human case also suggests that ischemic conditioning is also beneficial following a stroke or heart attack.

+Using VEGF (a mimic of ischemic conditioning) on rats with chronic cerebral hypoperfusion before bone marrow mononuclear cell transplantation provides results better than simple transplantation.
+Because VEGF is used after hypoperfusion has happened, this is a case of postconditioning.

+In humans

+Possible presence in methadone users

 The only group of humans who are chronically exposed to an opioid with delta activity are methadone-maintained patients treated for chronic pain or opioid addiction.
 These patients have a coronary risk profile greater than the general population: